mobzystems/depgraph/README.md

 npm run tauri build
 ```

-to create a release build
+to create a release build.

 ## Usage

-Open a solution and enjoy.
+Open a solution and enjoy!